mafda/ml_with_fastapi_and_streamlit/README.md

 ## What is Streamlit?

+[Streamlit](https://streamlit.io) is a free, open-source, all-python framework that enables data scientists to quickly build interactive dashboards and machine learning web apps with no front-end web development experience required.

+This framework has gained a lot of [attention and popularity](https://www.datarevenue.com/en-blog/data-dashboarding-streamlit-vs-dash-vs-shiny-vs-voila) among data scientists and machine learning programmers in recent years.
+Its growth is due to the fact that it is:

+* an easy-to-use tool,
+* needs basic knowledge of Python,
+* and it is **compatible with frameworks** such as:
+  * Machine Learning: TensorFLow, PyTorch, Scikit-learn,
+  * Visualization libraries: Seaborn, Altair, Plotly,
+  * and others.

-### Why use Streamlit
+### Why use Streamlit?

+During the process of developing data science projects, we always need to present the results of our findings at certain times.
+And sometimes we may have doubts about what would be the best way to present these results.

+Then, this is where tools like Streamlit emerge as a quick way to expose results, that are functional and don't need complex implementations.

+Streamlit can be seen as an opportunity for example to:
+* **prototype** quickly,
+* create MVP,
+* put an application into production in a few weeks,
+* and even share a link with the client or user of the system that is being developed.

-I think it could be a good option when you want to get a [prototype](https://www.datarevenue.com/en-blog/data-dashboarding-streamlit-vs-dash-vs-shiny-vs-voila) of your dashboard/web app up and running as quickly as possible.
+So, I think it could be a good option when you want to get a [prototype](https://www.datarevenue.com/en-blog/data-dashboarding-streamlit-vs-dash-vs-shiny-vs-voila) of your dashboard/web app up and running as quickly as possible.

-## Example
+## Example ML-App

 ### Architecture